Larry Groce: Career

 Groce's first album, a collection of hymns called Peace and Joy and Power for The First Church of Christ, Scientist, of which he is a member, was recorded in 1969 while he was still a college student at Principia College in Elsah, Illinois.
-After graduating in 1970, he moved to New York and became a regular performer at a "Focus", an Upper West Side organic food restaurant and coffeehouse co-owned by future Hollywood producer and manager Larry Brezner.
-(Brezner's wife at that time, musician Melissa Manchester, was also a regular.)
-Later that year, Groce signed a recording contract with Daybreak Records, a subsidiary of RCA Records.
+After graduating in 1970, he moved to New York City and became a regular performer at a "Focus", an Upper West Side organic food restaurant and coffeehouse co-owned by future Hollywood producer and manager Larry Brezner.
+(Brezner's wife at the time, musician Melissa Manchester, was also a regular.)
+Later in 1970, Groce signed a recording contract with Daybreak Records, a subsidiary of RCA Records.
 His first album of original songs, The Wheat Lies Low, was released in 1970.
 From 1972 to 1985 he was a National Endowment for the Arts sponsored "musician-in-residence", visiting schools in twenty US states.
-One of those residencies brought him to West Virginia in 1972, where he continues to make his home.
+Having a residency brought him to West Virginia in 1972, where he has lived ever since.

 In 1976, his satiric novelty song "Junk Food Junkie" became a Billboard top-ten hit and led to appearances on The Tonight Show, The Merv Griffin Show, American Bandstand, The Midnight Special, The Rich Little Show, Nashville Now, The Disney Channel, Dr. Demento, and A Prairie Home Companion.
 Between 1979 and 1990, Groce performed on nine Disney albums, one of which was certified gold and five certified platinum.
-His first Disney recording, Winnie-the-Pooh for President, was nominated for a Grammy in the category of "Best Recording for Children" in 1976, and Disney's Children's Favorites Volumes I–IV remain in print and continue to sell.
+His first Disney recording, Winnie-the-Pooh for President, was nominated for a Grammy in the category of "Best Recording for Children" in 1976.

 In 1983, Groce co-founded Mountain Stage, a two-hour live music program produced by West Virginia Public Radio and distributed nationally and internationally by NPR and Voice of America's satellite radio service to over 200 stations.
-He is its host, producer and artistic director.
+He was its host, producer and artistic director.
 His musical tastes have been instrumental in defining the sound of the show.
-Mountain Stage was the first nationally broadcast radio or television program to feature live performances by Lyle Lovett, Mary Chapin Carpenter, Sheryl Crow, Barenaked Ladies, Alison Krauss, Ani DiFranco, Phish, Counting Crows, Ben Harper, Ryan Adams, Sarah McLachlan, Tori Amos, Ben Harper, Lucinda Williams, David Gray, and The Avett Brothers.
-The show has also featured musical pioneers such as Bill Monroe, Ralph Stanley, Doc Watson, Pops Staples and Brownie McGhee as well as modern superstars R.E.M., Martina McBride and Norah Jones.
+Mountain Stage was the first nationally broadcast radio or television program to feature live performances by Lyle Lovett, Mary Chapin Carpenter, Sheryl Crow, Barenaked Ladies, Alison Krauss, Ani DiFranco, Phish, Counting Crows, Ben Harper, Ryan Adams, Sarah McLachlan, Tori Amos, Lucinda Williams, David Gray, the Avett Brothers, and Laura Nyro, whose performance at Mountain Stage was released on CD three years after her death.
+The show has also featured musical pioneers including Bill Monroe, Ralph Stanley, Doc Watson, Pops Staples and Brownie McGhee as well as modern superstars R.E.M., Martina McBride and Norah Jones.
 Groce retired from hosting Mountain Stage in 2021; his successor is Kathy Mattea.

 In 2016, Groce released his first recording in 27 years Live Forever with his wife, violist Sandra Groce.
 It includes four originals and eight covers, and includes the full version of the Mountain Stage theme song, "Simple Song."
+In 2017, Larry Groce was named West Virginian of the Year by the Charleston Gazette-Mail, and in 2020, was inducted into the West Virginia Music Hall of Fame.